Retail is a competitive arena. Businesses are always looking for ways to attract customers and have them return for more.

 What Is a Private-Label Credit Card?

-Have you ever shopped at a store and seen a salesperson offer credit cards or store cards to shoppers?
+Have you ever shopped at a store and seen a salesperson offer shoppers credit cards or store cards?
 The card the salesperson is offering is most likely a private-label credit card.

 Also known as a white-label credit card, it is a store-branded credit card you can use at a specific retailer.